SunXQlab/stMLnet-AnalysisCode/README.md

 ## Workflow

-1.  **apply_in_stBC** contains the code to reproduce plots and benchmarking of the breast cancer dataset <br>
+1. **apply_in_COVID19** contains the code to reproduce plots and detailed analysis of the COVID-19 ST dataset <br>
-    - s1_runMLnet.R: construct a multilayer signaling network in breast cancer environment.
-    - s2_calculate_LRTG_activity.R: infer LR signling activate based on the expression and distance of ligands and receptor.
-    - s3_calculate_LRTG_importance.R: train a random forest model to predicte LR-target gene regulation.
-    - s4_compare_method.R: compare the performance of different distance algorithm on breast cancer datasets, corresponding to Fig3D.
-    - s5_compare_software.R: compare the performance of similar software (MISTy, NicheNet, CytoTalk) on breast cancer datasets, corresponding to Fig2F.
-    - s6_visualize_CCI.R: various visualizations of the commucation in breast cancer environment, corresponding to Fig2B-E, FigS3.
+   - s4_visial_CCI.R: various visualizations of the communication in complex environment, corresponding to Fig4A-C.
-    - s7_get_cor.R: calculate the LR-target correlations,responding to FigS4.
+   - s5_check_feedback_loop.R: visualizations of the positive feedback circuits between AECs, macrophages and monocytes, corresponding to Fig4D, FigS4.
-2. **apply_in_simu** contains the code to reproduce the simulation study of stMLnet, corresponding to Fig3C. <br>
-3. **apply_in_scST** contains the code to reproduce the plot and detailed analysis of the three single-cell resolution ST datasets.<br>
+2. **apply_in_scST** contains the code to reproduce the plot and detailed analysis of the three single-cell resolution ST datasets.<br>
    - **giotto_seqfish_dataset** contains the code to reproduce the plot and detailed analysis on seqfish+ dataset.<br>
         + s4_visial_CCI.R: various visualizations of the commucation in seqfish+ dataset, corresponding to Fig5A-C.
    - **giotto_merfish_dataset** contains the code to reproduce the plot and detailed analysis on merfish dataset.<br>
         + s0_compare_merfish_results.R: comparison of cell communication in different layers of MERFISH data, corresponding to FigS6.